 Hengelo was and still is a city of industry.
 In the past, the textile industry flourished here, as it did in the rest of the region of Twente.
 Tio Hengelo is located just ten minutes on foot away from the train station.

-In Hengelo, you can attend a bachelor’s and/or master's degree in the fields of business, hotel management, event management, tourism and marketing.
+In Hengelo, you can attend a bachelor’s and/or associate degree in the fields of business, hotel management, event management, tourism and marketing.

 Study programmes at Tio Hengelo

-Tio’s smallest location is housed in an atmospheric monumental building that nevertheless offers all modern facilities.
+Tio’s campus near the boarder of Germany is housed in an atmospheric monumental building that nevertheless offers all modern facilities.
 What makes this campus unique?
 That would be the enormous schoolyard with a basketball field and a table tennis table, where students love to hang out during their break.

 Studying in Hengelo

 Hengelo is a medium-sized city, which means all sports and recreational facilities are just a bike ride away.
 Student city Enschede, home to e.g. the University of Twente, is also easily accessible by bike.
 Of course, Hengelo itself offers plenty of places to go out and meet other students.
 There is no reason to ever feel bored.